 Page length The length of the form, or of each page in a multi-page form.
 This can be expressed as the number of lines, or the size in inches or centimeters.

 Page width The width of the form, expressed in characters, inches, or centimeters.

+Number of pages

-Number of page S The number of pages in a multi-page form.
+The number of pages in a multi-page form.
 The LP print service uses this number with a filter (if available) to restrict the alignment pattern to a length of one form.
 (See the description of alignment patterns below.)
 If no filter is available, the LP print service does not truncate the output.

+Line pitch

-Line pitch A measurement that shows how closely together separate lines appear on the form.
+A measurement that shows how closely together separate lines appear on the form.
 It can be expressed in either lines per inch or lines per centimeter.

 Character pitch A measurement that shows how closely together separate characters appear on the form.
 It can be expressed in either characters per inch or characters per centimeter.

-Character set ch oice The characteristic which when I are first contrider that should be used only on this
+Character set choice